kigawas/flask-scaffold/README.md

     docker compose up --build

-You can remove LISENCE if it is a closed-source project
+You can remove LISENCE if it is a closed-source project.